Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Acknowledgements

 \section{Acknowledgements}

 We thank Andreas Ekstedt, Oliver Gould, Joonas Hirvonen, Johan L\"{o}fgren, Lauri Niemi, Tomislav Prokopec and Philipp Schicho for illuminating discussions.
-TT and JvdV thank Warsaw University for hospitality during the initial stages of this project.
+TT and JvdV thank University of Warsaw for hospitality during the initial stages of this project.
 The work of B{\'S} and MK is supported by the National Science Centre, Poland, through the SONATA project number 2018/31/D/ST2/03302.
+MK is supported by the Polish National Agency for Academic Exchange under agreement PPN/PPO/2020/1/00013/U/00001 within the Polish Returns Programme.
 JvdV is supported by the Dutch Research Council (NWO), under project number VI.Veni.212.133.
+The work of TT has been supported in part by grants from the National Natural Science Foundation of China (grant nos.
+11975150) from the Ministry of Science and Technology of China (grant no. WQ20183100522).

 {\Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{equation}}